DemonDia/SPM_G5T4_dev/README.md

 To run the test cases, type the following in your terminal:
 ```
 cd Tests
-python <api_name>Test.py
+python MainTest.py
 ```
 Note:
 - cd Tests: you go to the path of the Tests folder
-- python <api_name>Test.py: you run the test script of a given entity (api_name), depending on what you want to test
-- this does NOT apply to HelperFunction.py
-__NOTE: before you run your test file inside the 'Tests' folder, ensure your main.py is running__
+- NOTE: before you run your test file inside the 'Tests' folder, ensure your main.py is running__